MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: ACTION PROTOTYPES

 \section{ACTION PROTOTYPES}

-Code reusability and prototyping are two major principles in software architecture.
-The structure of software systems and the communication between its modules is described through software design patterns.
-Software design patterns are reusable solutions for common design problems that often occur during software development \cite{PATTERNS}.

 Especially in training simulations, developers need to implement highly interactive behaviors for the students to follow.
-For this reason, we introduce Action prototypes, as novel software design patterns for low-code behavioral tasks in training scenarios.
-We classified the majority of the physical tasks into programmable and easily extendable code patterns.
-We implemented basic behaviors like the insertion, removal, usage or even cognitive behaviors like questions into separate programmable entities.
+For this reason, we introduce Action prototypes, as novel software design patterns, for low-code behavioral tasks in training scenarios. \gr{The novelty in such an approach lies in the fact that these software patterns are tailored specifically for authoring of VR/AR training experiences.} \cite{SCRIPT} e.g. "Insert action", "Question/Answer action", "Tool Action" etc. We classified the majority of the physical tasks into programmable and easily extendable code patterns.
+We implemented basic behaviors, like the insertion, removal, usage, or even cognitive behaviors, like questions into separate programmable entities.
 Developers can inherit those entities and develop their own Actions with a few lines of code.

-To minimize the need of coding, we developed an authoring tool to automatically generate Action scripts.
-Developers can create Action scripts by selecting the necessary physical objects for each task (e.g tools, specific parts of the body) and subsequently the system will automatically generate an Action script.
-This script contains the basic-default behavior of the particular object, allowing also to easily to include additional behavior by mounting extension-scripts.
+To minimize the need of coding, we developed an authoring tool to automatically generate networked-ready, analytics-ready Action scripts.
+Developers can create such Action scripts by selecting the necessary physical objects for each task (e.g tools, specific parts of the body) and subsequently the system will automatically generate an Action script.
+This script contains the basic-default behavior of the particular object, easily extendable by mounting extension-scripts.